 More specifically, a person's degree of rational responsibility r can be taken as the expected probability p of an outcome of an action in the mind of the person taking the action, discounted by the degree of coercion c (where 0 is a free choice and 1 is a forced choice): r = p(1-c).
 Note that the expected probability does not have to bear any relation to the actual probability.
 If a person expects a 50% chance of outcome X if they do action A, then they are 50% rationally responsible if they freely choose to do A and X occurs, even if the actual probability was 100% or 0.01%.
 Similarly, if a person does not expect that X can occur, they have no rational responsibility even if it does.
 The possibility does not have to enter into conscious deliberation either.
 A person's unconscious probabilistic reasoning suffices to make them rationally responsible.

-Rational responsibility, then, is essentially a measure of how much a person chose* a consequence of their actions.
+Rational responsibility, then, is essentially a measure of how much a person chose* a consequence of his actions.
 But because it is concerned only with the victim's personal expectation of what might have happened, onlookers can only infer this responsibility.
 I believe it is the logic behind statements such as "he should have known!" — inferring that he must have expected that X was likely, and so bears some responsibility for choosing an action that (predictably) lead to X.

 In our example, say the white guy's friend said "Are you crazy?
 You're gonna get killed!" and he replied "Nah, probably not," assuming the chance was only about 10%.
 Then he would be 10% rationally responsible for his murder.
 Is this victim-blaming?
 Perhaps.
 As defined, rational responsibility is orthogonal to moral responsibility (but may be related to the reasoning used to determine legal responsibility).
 High rational responsibility for a death does not necessarily imply any moral responsibility for it, or any foolishness or wisdom in taking the action that led to it.
 Nor does a lack of rational responsibility necessarily imply a lack of moral (or legal) responsibility.
 So I would tend to say that a determination of rational responsibility, narrowly considered, is not victim-blaming.
 Nonetheless, statements such as "he should have known!" have an air of moral judgment about them — that knowing a particular outcome of an action was significantly possible and doing it anyway implies some moral responsibility for the outcome.
 However, like other moral judgments, it flows from a particular moral framework.
 No doubt many people have such a rule in their moral frameworks, and when they use the language of rational responsibility to make an implied statement about moral responsibility, then I would say they are engaging in victim-blaming.